 CSPs must perform due diligence on customers in any of the following situations when:

-- the CSP has reason to suspect that the customer may be laundering money, or
+- the CSP has reason to suspect that the customer may be laundering money

-The new regulations require identify verification for all customers and related agents.
-For example, if the company in question has a beneficial owner (an individual who owns assets and/or has authority over the customer), the CSP must verify the identify of the beneficial owner as well.
+The new regulations require identity verification for all customers and related agents.
+For example, if the company in question has a beneficial owner (an individual who owns assets and/or has authority over the customer), the CSP must verify the identity of the beneficial owner as well.
 CSPs can verify identities by collecting the following information:

 - full name